Monte Carlo Null Models for Genomic Data: Significance Ordering for Data That Display Internal Clustering: Transcription Factor Binding and Chromatin States

-Furthermore, we tested whether ChIP-seq peaks for 47 different TFs transcription factors were located more than expected inside regions of chromatin state 5-Strong Enhancer.
-P-values for two different null models with random location of the CHIP-seq peaks or preserving the inter-distances from the original tracks are shown in Figure \ref{fig:PvalsAndKexclCentromers}).
-A total of 81 tracks of TF ChIP-seq peak region for the cell type gm12878 were retrieved from the ENCODE data collection and analysed against Strong Enhancer inside regions of size $>100kb$ that were more than 100 kbps away from the nearest gene.
-For 34 of these tracks, there were less than a total of 20 peaks across all analyses regions, and they were removed from the analysis.
-The p-values were computed based on Monte Carlo, using 10 000 samples, thus giving a minimum achievable p-value of 1e-4.
-For some TFs, this minimum p-value was achieved using either null model.
-For other TFs, either null model resulted in a p-value of 1.
-In all cases where the two null models resulted in different p-values, the null model that preserves inter-point distances gave the highest p-value.
+Furthermore, we tested whether ChIP-seq peaks for 47 different TFs transcription factors were located more than expected inside regions of chromatin state \mbox{5-Strong} Enhancer. $p$-values for two different null models with random location of the CHIP-seq peaks or preserving the inter-distances from the original tracks are shown in Figure~\ref{fig:PvalsAndKexclCentromers}.
+A total of 81 tracks of the TF ChIP-seq peak region for the cell type gm12878 were retrieved from the ENCODE data collection and analyzed against Strong Enhancer inside regions of size~$>100$~kb that were more than 100~kbps away from the nearest gene.
+For 34 of these tracks, there were less than a total of 20 peaks across all analysis regions, and they were removed from the analysis.
+The $p$-values were computed based on Monte Carlo, using 10\mbox{,}000 samples, thus giving a minimum achievable $p$-value of 1E$-$4.
+For some TFs, this minimum $p$-value was achieved using either null model.
+For other TFs, either null model resulted in a $p$-value of 1.
+In all cases where the two null models resulted in different $p$-values, the null model that preserves inter-point distances gave the highest $p$-value.